-These pressed flowers were collected by George Marr whilst serving as a soldier in Salonika, Greece, during the First World War.
-On his death his daughter, Georgeann Slater, found the notebook he had kept during his service in Greece.
+These pressed flowers, including a poppy, were collected by George Marr whilst serving as a soldier on the Eastern Front in Greece during World War I. Some of the flowers he posted from Salonika to his sweetheart, who later became his wife.
+On his death his daughter, Georgeann Slater, found a notebook he had kept during his service in Greece.

 When I opened the notebook, and flowers were pressed on just about every page, I thought how beautiful it must be for a young man to be so taken with this country.
 And the thought that I might go to Greece and see these lovely wild flowers was a great encouragement to me.
 I went to the plains above Salonika, where my father was in 1917.
 To think that he was walking among those wild flowers, such a sweet gentle man, is a lovely memory of my father.